Copaxone (glatiramer acetate)

 - 40 mg/mL comes in a single-dose prefilled syringe with a plunger for 3-times-a-week injection

 Glatiramer acetate injection 20 mg per mL and glatiramer acetate injection 40 mg per mL are not interchangeable.
+Another generic equivalent, Glatopa, is also available in both the 20mg/mL dose and the 40mg/mL dose.

 For additional details, read the full prescribing information of Copaxone.